 Al-Qaida cofounder, serving a life sentence

-In 1988, Mamdouh Mahmud Salim attended what must have been a very chill meeting with Osama bin Laden and a roundtable of others to discuss starting a terrorist organization that became known as al-Qaida.
+In 1988, Mamdouh Mahmud Salim attended a meeting with Osama bin Laden and a roundtable of others to discuss starting a terrorist organization that became known as al-Qaida.
 The Sudanese terrorist’s suspected crimes are innumerable, but he was arrested in Germany in 1998 for his role in the U.S. embassy bombings in Kenya and Tanzania that same year.
 He was sentenced to 32 years but, after stabbing a prison guard in a botched escape attempt, was resentenced to life without parole in 2010.

 Richard C. Reid